Acute varicella-zoster (chickenpox) normally presents in childhood and is usually self-limiting.

-Adults, pregnant women, immunosuppressed patients, and neonates are at high risk of complications, including pneumonia, neurological sequelae, hepatitis, secondary bacterial infection, and death.
+Adults, pregnant women, immunosuppressed patients, and neonates are at high risk of complications from varicella, including pneumonia, neurological sequelae, hepatitis, secondary bacterial infection, and death.

 Patients in high-risk categories should receive treatment with antiviral therapy.